Who are Earwig Academic?

 Why Lambert Labs?

-Lambert Labs was chosen to take over Earwig Academic’s Python/Django application development and infrastructure management because of our expertise in migrating applications on to AWS and because of our experience writing scalable and maintainable Python code.
+Lambert Labs was chosen to take over Earwig Academic’s Python/Django application development and infrastructure management because of our expertise in migrating applications to AWS and because of our experience in creating a DevOps culture at companies where development and operations have previously been treated separately.
+Earwig Academic needed:

 What we did – technical implementation

-- Set up Continuous Integration and Continuous Deployment pipelines using a combination of CircleCI, AWS CodeBuild, AWS CodeDeploy and AWS CodePipeline.
+- Instilled DevOps best practices, including setting up Continuous Integration and Continuous Deployment pipelines using a combination of CircleCI, AWS CodeBuild, AWS CodeDeploy and AWS CodePipeline.

 - Migrated the static files loaded by the Django application from an external application server to an S3 bucket, and began to serve them via an AWS CloudFront CDN.
 This resulted in reduced application server load and a more scalable application.